hwayne/learntla/content/pluscal/behaviors/index.md

 `BOOLEAN` is a TLA+ builtin and is equal to the set `{TRUE, FALSE}`.
 As you can see, every step this picks a single flag and either sets it to true or false.
 Fairly simple.

+{{% q %}}
+How many possible _behaviors_ are there after three loops?
+Keep in mind that distinct behaviors can have the same end state.

+{{% ans 3havior %}}
+There are 8 initial states.
+On each loop, the model chooses one of three variables and takes one of two actions with it, for a total of 6 paths per loop.
+So after three loops there are 8*6^3 ~ 1800 behaviors.
+However, there are only 8 possible current states: most of the behaviors lead to a duplicate outcome.
+{{% /ans %}}
+{{%/q %}}
 To give a better sense of where we're going, here's how we could write it instead, once we're more comfortable with the language:

 {{% code gates2 %}}